Marcus Lattimore: Professional career

-On December 12, 2012, Lattimore confirmed in a press conference that he would enter the 2013 NFL Draft.
-On April 27, 2013, he was drafted in the fourth round, with the 131st overall pick, by the San Francisco 49ers.
-On May 31, 2013, the San Francisco 49ers signed Lattimore to a 4-year deal worth $2,460,584 including a signing bonus of $300,584.
-On August 27, 2013, he was placed on the reserve/non-football injury list.
+On December 12, 2012, Lattimore confirmed in a press conference that he would enter the 2013 NFL draft.
+On April 27, 2013, he was selected in the fourth round, with the 131st overall pick, by the San Francisco 49ers.
+On May 31, the 49ers signed Lattimore to a 4-year deal worth $2,460,584 including a signing bonus of $300,584.
+On August 27, he was placed on the reserve/non-football injury list.

 On November 5, 2014, Lattimore announced his retirement from the NFL.

 Coaching career

 In mid-December 2015, Lattimore announced that he would join the staff of newly appointed South Carolina head coach Will Muschamp.
 Lattimore would not be a coach, but would talk to the players about life off the field, similar to his work at his leadership academies through his foundation.
 However, in April 2016, the NCAA indicated that the university would gain an unfair recruiting advantage by hiring Lattimore, due to his work with high school kids through his foundation.
 Lattimore indicated that the NCAA ruling was fair, and that he would not be joining South Carolina's staff.
 On May 6, 2016, it was announced that Lattimore would be joining the football staff at Heathwood Hall Episcopal School in Columbia, South Carolina.
 Lattimore was named head football coach at Heathwood on November 14, 2016.
 On January 11, 2018, it was announced that Lattimore would be joining Will Muschamp's coaching staff at South Carolina as Director of Player Development.
 He left this position on January 10, 2020.
 As of summer 2020, Lattimore serves as running backs coach at Lewis and Clark College.